sdcervi/PokeDexApp/README.md

 - Set whether specific dexes are collapsed by default

 ### Project status
 Living PokeDex Tracker is being actively maintained.
 Bugs are logged and fixed as discovered.
+Go to the [Changemap](https://changemap.co/stephanie-cervi-design/pokedex/) to view current status, make new feature requests, or upvote existing requests.